yycunc/MUNIn/README.md

 -Psi, psi input file, which is text file of one column listing the estimated psi from each sample.

 -Alpha, sample dependency input file.
-When there are two samples, it contains 5 columns respectively as order index, peak status in sample 1, peak statues in sample 2, heterogeneity of peak status in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
-The example file is alpha_GM12878_IMR90_1_50875000_51725000.txt.
+When there are two samples, it contains 5 columns respectively as order index, peak status in sample 1, peak status in sample 2, number of peaks in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak), and proportion of each peak status configuration in all the fragment pairs.
+The example alpha file is alpha_GM12878_IMR90_1_50875000_51725000.txt.

 -SEED, seed of the random number generator.
 Setting the seed to a fixed value can make the results reproducible.

 -O, output folder, which contains the output files of inferred peak status and parameters in the HMRF peak calling model.
 The example file is MUNIn_outputs.

-The command line for ***MUNIn***, use
+The command lines for executing ***MUNIn*** in two samples, GM12878 and IMR90, are <br>
 ```
 ./MUNIn -I GM_IMR90_Record_long_format.txt -NP 86 -NT 2 -NG 10000 -Bininitial 50875000 -Binsize 10000 -Theta theta.txt -Phi phi.txt -Gamma gamma.txt -Psi psi.txt -Alpha alpha_GM_IMR90_1_50875000_51725000.txt -SEED 1 -O MUNIn_output/
 ```

 ## Output formats of MUNIn
 MUNIn outputs multiple files, the majority of which are files recoding peak status and parameters for each sample.
-The output Hi-C peak recode file is a text file, with 5 columns respectively as middle point of fragment 1, middle point of fragment 2, observed frequency, expected frequency, peak status and original Fit-Hi-C pvalue in sample 1 and sample 2, respectively, and posterior probablitis for shared peaks, sample 1-specific peak and sample 2-specific peak.
+The output Hi-C peak recode file is a text file, with 5 columns respectively as middle position of fragment 1, middle position of fragment 2, observed frequency, expected frequency, peak status and original Fit-Hi-C pvalue in sample 1 and sample 2, respectively, and posterior probablities for shared peaks, sample 1-specific peak and sample 2-specific peak.
 For example, the first ten lines of PP.txt are

 ```
 // frag1	frag2	Oij_sample1	Eij_sample1	peak_status_sample1 original_Fit-Hi-C_pvalue_sample1  Oij_sample2	Eij_sample2	peak_status_sample2 original_Fit-Hi-C_pvalue_sample2